mwanji/humpty/README.md

 The JSON configuration object is easy to use initially, but is not programmable and can be cumbersome.
 At the cost of a little bit of configuraton, the Java API provides typesafety and easier processor configuration.

+### HumptyBootstrap

+Use `HumptyBootstrap.Builder` to:

+* use a file located elsewhere than `/humpty.json`
+* use a specific set of processors and resolvers, rather than using the ServiceLoader mechanism

+To use a custom `HumptyBootstrap`, extend `HumptyFilter` and override `createPipeline()`.

+## Extension Points

+humpty makes two interfaces available, as well as a limited form of dependency injection.

+### Injection

+While constructor injection is not allowed because resources must be instantiatable by a ServiceLoader, field and method injection may be used by using the javax.inject.Inject annotation.

+Dependencies that can be injected:

+* `WebJarAssetLocator` to find assets in a WebJar
+* `Configuration.Options` contains user-provided options

+### Custom Processors

+New processors can be created by implementing one of the interfaces extending the `Processor` interface.
+For the processor to be picked up by a `ServiceLoader`, add a file called co.mewf.humpty.Processor to META-INF/services, containing one fully-qualified class name per line.

+If the processor is configurable, implement the `Configurable` interface. `Configurable#configure(Map<String, Object>)` is called before the processor is used.

+By default, in the configuration, processors are referred to by their fully-qualified class name.
+Annotate the processor with `@Alias("myAlias")` to give them a friendlier name.

+Processors that are configurable and will be distributed publicly may offer a friendly Java interface to do so, alongside the JSON API.

+#### Custom Resolvers

+Implement the `Resolver` interface.
+For the resolver to be picked up by a `ServiceLoader`, add a file called co.mewf.humpty.Resolver to META-INF/services, containing one fully-qualified class name per line.

+## Licensing

+humpty is copyright Moandji Ezana 2013. humpty is licensed under the MIT License.